-Mr. Tall, Dark & Yummy needs a teacher for his daughter.
+Mr. Tall, Dark & Yummy needs a tutor for his daughter.

 Mark Wilder hadn’t planned to become a father, but when a fling resulted in his daughter, Grace, he whole-heartedly embraced the role.
 Raised in a family of boys, what does he know about women and girls?
 Once he learns of Grace’s inability to comprehend basic math, he welcomes the role of tutor as a way to connect with his daughter; the opportunity to spend time with her sexy teacher is an added bonus.